-DATE FULL NAME, ŠTIRSET ADDREŠŠAMU ZP CICIE CF RECIPIENT P COMMITTELABO BATELIA MARINI CANDIDATE AND CIFFICE DR MEMJURE AND LIRBJOKTION AMOUNT DE CONTRELITEIN OATE OF ELECTION (FATFLORIUS) 11/2/20XX Yes on Props 10 and 12 - A Coalition Supporting Green Energy, Sponsored by Solar Companies 1968 Berout Ct., Rancho Cordova, CA 95670 (ID 1246666) Props 10 and 12 - State \$10,000 20XX election the second contribution was earmarked for a different election even if though the contributions were deposited in the same bank account.
+DATE MADE FULL NAME, STREET ADDRESS AND ZIP CODE OF RECIPIENT (IF COMMITTEE, ALSO ENTER I.D.
+NUMBER) CANDIDATE AND OFFICE OR MEASURE AND JURISDICTION AMOUNT OF CONTRIBUTION DATE OF ELECTION (IF APPLICABLE) Constant Constant Live Colon Constant Props 10 and 12 - State \$10,000 20XX as the second contribution was earmarked for a different election even though the contributions were deposited in the same bank account.